Reed-CompBio/spras/docs/contributing.rst

-The parts of the command starting with ``python`` are the command run inside the container, which is why the file paths like ``/data/ln-network.txt`` are relative to the container’s file system instead of your local file system.
+The parts of the command starting with ``python`` are the command run inside the container, which is why the file paths like ``/data/ln-network.txt`` are relative to the container's file system instead of your local file system.
 The command assumes the test files have already been copied into the current working directory.
 Windows users may need to escape the absolute paths so that ``/data`` becomes